 The cash injection will be used to support its ambitious growth strategy.

 Smart Pension co-founder and CEO Andrew Evans, the former head of Lloyds Banking Group's Wealth portfolio and who coordinated the investment, said: "We are building an advanced technology pension platform that makes auto enrolment affordable, accessible and sustainable for thousands of small business founders and their advisers."

 "We are on a powerful, upwards trajectory and to be announcing such high quality additions to our board together with a strong investment round at this key stage is a big vote of confidence in our plans to make Smart Pension the best, most efficient pension provider in the market."

 Smart Pension also announced that its COO, Peter Walker, has joined the board.
 Walker is a former board level adviser to the Pension Protection Fund (PPF) and has held CFO and COO roles at Coutts and Kleinwort Benson.

 Smart Pension has raised £5m in just over a year since it launched in May 2015.
 It is one of the few workplace pension providers that is free to enrol with and which guarantees to accept every employer and employee, a critical feature for thousands of small British firms required to offer a workplace pension to their employees over the next 18 months.

-Smart Pension has been awarded a 5-star rating by independent research company Defaqto in recognition of its innovative and highly automated platform as well as recently becoming MAF (Master Trust Assurance Framework) accredited.
+Smart Pension was recognised by its innovative and highly automated platform as well as recently becoming MAF (Master Trust Assurance Framework) accredited.
 It launched its adviser-facing platform earlier this year to allow accountants and advisers to enrol multiple clients in a single sitting for the first time and has had over 1,400 professional advisers sign up in the first 15 weeks.